replikativ/datahike/doc/schema-migration.md

 Schema migration with Datahike is the evolution of your current schema into a future schema.

-## Why using the schema-migration tool?
+## Why using the schema migration tool?
 You could use the `transact`-fn of the api-ns to apply your schema, but with our `norm`-ns you can define your migrations centrally and they will be applied once and only once to your database.